ironArray/Blosc2-Btune/README.md

 ## Platform support

-Right now, we support Btune on Intel/ARM64 Linux and Intel/ARM64 Mac, and we are providing binary wheels for these.
+Right now, we support Btune on Intel/ARM64 Linux and Intel/ARM64 Mac and Intel on Windows, and we are providing binary wheels for these.